Are you interested in a Tactical Emergency Casualty Care course? Our next one is April 4 & 5, 2020 at our Peoria Campus.

-You can get more information and register on our web site at September TECC Course in Peoria
+You can get more information and register on our web site at WME April TECC Course

 NAEMT’s Tactical Emergency Casualty Care (TECC) teaches EMS practitioners and other prehospital providers how to respond to and care for patients in a civilian tactical environment.
 It is designed to decrease preventable deaths in a tactical situation.
 The course presents the three phases of tactical care: